 Like Mr. Can, since 2021, Mr. Nguyen Quy Trong Binh in Vung Tau City has switched to a model of raising oysters and marine fish on the Cha Va River (Long Son Commune) with an area of 1 hectare.
 By the end of 2022, Mr. Binh had developed into the Nhu Y Long Son Cooperative (HTX) with 7 members.

-The cooperative has expanded its farming area to 5 hectares, with an output of about 900 tons/year, and developed a model of marine farming combined with ecotourism.
+The cooperative has expanded its farming area to 5 hectares, with an output of about 900 tons/year, and developed a model of marine farming combined with eco-tourism.
 The cooperative has also expanded its links with 18 other cage farming households to purchase seafood for the people.

-From 2017 to present, the province has reduced more than 1,900 fishing boats, currently there are 4,345 boats (a decrease of more than 30%), of which 60% operate offshore.
+Since 2017, the province has reduced more than 1,900 fishing boats, now there are 4,345 boats (down more than 30%), of which 60% operate offshore.

 As the locality with the largest fleet in the country, changing occupations for fishermen is a great pressure for Kien Giang.

-With the goal of reducing 2,550 fishing vessels that are operating illegally and harming resources by 2025, Kien Giang province has supported fishermen to convert to suitable occupations such as: aquaculture at sea, and logistics services for fishing.
+With the goal of reducing 2,550 fishing vessels that are operating illegally or harming resources by 2025, Kien Giang province has supported fishermen to convert to suitable occupations such as: aquaculture at sea, and logistics services for fishing.

 And implementing a number of livelihood transformation models in coastal fishing communities towards reducing exploitation, increasing aquaculture and promoting marine conservation, protecting and developing aquatic resources has achieved positive results.